Olm: Breeding and longevity

 Longevity is estimated at up to 58 years.
 A study published in Biology Letters estimated that they have a maximum lifespan of over 100 years and that the lifespan of an average adult is around 68.5 years.
 When compared to the longevity and body mass of other amphibians, olms are outliers, living longer than would be predicted from their size.

 Taxonomic history

 Olms from different cave systems differ substantially in body measurements, color, and some microscopic characteristics.
-Earlier researchers used these differences to support the division into five species, while modern herpetologists understand that external morphology is not reliable for amphibian systematics and can be extremely variable, depending on nourishment, illness, and other factors; even varying among individuals in a single population.
-Proteus anguinus is now considered a single species.
-The length of the head is the most obvious difference between the various populations – individuals from Stična, Slovenia, have shorter heads on average than those from Tržič, Slovenia, and the Istrian peninsula, for example.
+Although earlier researchers used these differences to support the division into five species, external morphology is not considered a reliable factor for amphibian systematics in modern herpetology, as it can be extremely variable, depending on nourishment, illness, and other factors; even varying among individuals in a single population.
+Proteus anguinus has in recent times mostly been considered a single species.
+Despite this, extensive 2026 research by Dufresnes et al. found grounds for recognizing nine distinct species of olm based on the criteria of both the general lineage species concept and the biological species concept.
+Six of the species reflect previous systematic divisions, while three are newly described.
+The species proposed by Dufresnes et al. and recognised by Amphibian Species of the World are: